DODoubleDizzle/cysec/2 Identity and access management (IAM).md

 #### 2.9.4.6 Context-Dependent Control
 Context-Dependent Control only grants Subject access to an Object after a certain context in the system has been reached with previous actions/events.

+#### 2.9.4.7 Need to know
+Access only to what they need to know for their work tasks and job functions

+#### 2.9.4.8 Least Privilege
+Only the privileges they need and nothing more

+#### 2.9.4.9 Separation of Duties and Responsibilities
+No single person can compromise the system or its security

 ## 2.10 Auditing
 Audit tables - every action of a user gets tracked.